Steering Committee Member, Research Leader for the Courts, Transitional Justice & Judicial Behaviour Unit

-Andrea Castagnola is Research leader for the Judicial Independence Unit and Steering Committee Member.
-She was assistant professor at Flacso-Mexico and holds a Post-Doc from the University of Bergen, Norway.
+Andrea Castagnola is an expert in the areas of transparency, justice, institutions, accountability, and fighting corruption.
+She was assistant professor at Flacso-Mexico and holds a Post-Doc in Quantitative Methods from the University of Bergen, Norway.
 She also holds a Ph.D. in Political Science from the University of Pittsburgh.
 Her research focuses on judicial politics in Latin America and comparative politics.
 Her work has been published in journals such as Journal of Politics, Journal of Politics in Latin America, British Journal of Political Science, British Journal of Political Science and Política y Gobierno.
-She is currently the research leader for the Courts and Judicial Independence unit and coordinating several research projects about the independence of High Courts in Latin America.
-She also has two country case study books.
-One about judicial behavior in Mexico (Routledge 2016, also translated into Spanish) and one about the manipulation of courts in Argentina at the national and subnational level (Routledge 2017).

 She is currently working with Aníbal Pérez-Liñán on a book manuscript that aims to provide a comprehensive understanding to the factors that affect the stability of the Supreme Court justices in Latin America.
 She is also a part of a regional academic project that aims to identify and analyze the features and trends of constitutional reasoning in Latin America.
 Andrea Castagnola is also currently working with Notre Dame University and Instituto Desarrollo (Paraguay) on a 4 year-research grant to strengthen the rule of law, transparency and judicial independence in Paraguay.
 Within this project, she is coordinating several research projects and activities.